kevin-rs/autogpt/README.md

 Upon receiving instructions from ManagerGPT, ArchitectGPT will:

-- Determine the technologies and frameworks needed to realize the project goals, such as Python and FastAPI.
+- Determine the technologies and frameworks needed to realize the project goals and arcitecture of the project using diagrams library.
 - Design the data flow and communication between backend and frontend components to ensure seamless operation.
-- Define the project's scope and establish a roadmap for development, breaking down tasks into manageable steps.

 ---